-For these Pulled Pork Nachos, I use a slow cooker to cook the pre-marinated Hatfield pork making it a super easy way to prepare this yummy appetizer just in time for the big game!
+For these Pulled Pork Nachos, I use a slow cooker to cook the pre-marinated pork making it a super easy way to prepare this yummy appetizer just in time for the big game!
+You can use leftover pulled pork too if you have that on hand for an even quicker version!

 Is there ANYTHING better to snack on during the big game than a huge plate of nachos smothered with creamy cheese and marinated pulled pork?